Why do we get them and how do we combat them

-Most people are familiar with the 3pm slump and craving for sweet food.
-Afternoon slumps are completely normal- we can't expect our bodies to go full speed ahead from the moment we wake up to when we go to sleep!
+Most people are familiar with the 3 pm slump and craving for sweet food.
+Afternoon slumps are completely normal- we can’t expect our bodies to go full speed ahead from the moment we wake up to when we go to sleep!
 But why do we crave sweet food?
 This is likely because the brain uses carbohydrates for energy.
 Sweet foods like lollies and sugary drinks contain high GI carbohydrates which are broken down quickly for the brain to use as energy.
-However, although they provide a quick fix, this energy burst is short lived and often we are back to our groggy tired selves shortly after a sugar rush.
-So to stop oursleves reaching for high sugar quick-fix foods, what can we do to combat these cravings?
+However, although they provide a quick fix, this energy burst is short-lived and often we are back to our groggy tired selves shortly after a sugar rush.
+So to stop ourselves reaching for high sugar quick-fix foods, what can we do to combat these cravings?

-When we experience physical hunger - this is our body telling us that we need to eat!
-Cravings are different to hunger and can happen after we have eaten a meal.
-This might be because we are not satisfied from our meal, we are connecting food with emotions, or we might just be bored.
-It is important to firstly address why you are craving a certain food, and then to determine how you will beat this sugar craving.
-Of course having the odd square of chocolate or occasional lollie isn't going to be harmful.
-But there are better ways to beat these sugar cravings!
+When we experience physical hunger – this is our body telling us that we need to eat!
+Cravings are different from hunger and can happen after we have eaten a meal.
+This might be because we are not satisfied with our meal, we are connecting food with emotions, or we might just be bored.
+It is important to first address why you are craving a certain food, and then to determine how you will beat this sugar craving.
+Of course, having the odd square of chocolate or occasional lollie isn’t going to be harmful.
+But there are better ways to beat those sugar cravings!

 Reaching for a sugary fix when we crave an energy boost isn’t the end of the world.
 But there are more energizing and satisfying ways to address the sugar cravings!

 - Eat 3 meals every day.
 Skipping meals is a sure way to experience energy slumps and sugar cravings!
 Eat regular meals that satisfy you.

 - Aim to include some good quality protein like lean meat, chicken, fish, eggs, or legumes in your meals to fill you up for longer and keep energy slumps at bay.